Dr Christos Anastopoulos

 My research focuses on the understanding of fundamental particles and forces of nature, in particular the origin of mass.

-I played a crucial role to the analysis that led to the discovery of the Higgs boson at the LHC, for which The Nobel Prize in Physics 2013 was awarded.
+I am a member of the ATLAS collaboration where I played a crucial role in the analysis that led to the discovery of the Higgs boson at the LHC, for which The Nobel Prize in Physics 2013 was awarded.

 Research interests